ctfs/resources/CONTRIBUTING.md

 #Contributing

-The general organization for this repository is `topic/subtopic/tech`.
-For example a page for HTTP would just be `web/http/README.md` while something like a Django topic would go under `web/cms/django/README.md`.
+The general organization for this repository is `topic/tech`.
+For example a page for HTTP would be `web/http/README.md` while RSA would go in `crytography/rsa/README.md`.

 Try to keep the writing in README files and section off parts with folders.